Anzrikart/calendator/README.md

 # Calendator: Event Link Generator

-Welcome to Calendator!
-This handy web app helps you create Google Calendar event links and QR codes for your events.
-Just fill in the event details, and Calendator will do the rest.
+Hey there!
+Welcome to Calendator! 🎉 This awesome web app helps you create Google Calendar event links and QR codes for your events.
+Just fill in the event details, and Calendator will handle the rest.
 You can share the link or download the QR code to make it super easy for others to add the event to their calendars.

 ## Features